Anti-Bribery for Sales · Module 2 of 2

 What to take into the next bid

 2. Below the threshold is not below the test.
-The s.1 question is intent and proximity, not whether you cleared a number.
-Pre-clear values plus timing plus recipient role together, not value alone.
+Pre-clear values plus timing plus recipient role, not value alone.

-3. A register gap on a senior bid manager is not hygiene.
-Eighteen months without a giving-side entry is a flag.
-Retrospective audit of prior bids is what adequate procedures expect of a company that has just noticed the gap.
+3. A register gap on a senior bid manager is a flag, not hygiene.
+Retrospective audit is what adequate procedures look like once the gap is noticed.

 4. "Brightline will" is not a defence.
-The bar is what your company can stand behind in a regulator's office, not what the competitor is willing to do.
+The bar is what your company can stand behind in a regulator's office.

 Key Legal References